 He added: "I could have got more money elsewhere, but it's about how much I wanted to see my kids, it wasn't worth leaving for a bit more money."

-Since arriving at Carlisle from Middlesbrough in August 2011, Miller has been a vital feature in the Cumbrians' forward line with 24 goals in 60 matches.
+Miller has been a vital feature in the Cumbrians' forward line with 24 goals in 60 matches.

 Greg Abbott brought the Scotland international to the club and made him captain on occasions last season in the absence of Paul Thirlwell and Peter Murphy.